Democracy · Ecological Sustainability · Social & Economic Justice · Peace & Non-violence

 Byron Greens meetings for members:

-Byron Greens members meet on the 2nd Tuesday of each month (except January) starting August 2019
+Byron Greens members meet on the 2nd Tuesday of each month (except January) starting 6pm Sharp

-at TEMPLE BYRON, 46 Melaleuca Road Byron Bay.
+at TEMPLE BYRON, 46 Melaleuca Road Byron Bay OR via Zoom.

-Meetings start promptly at 6.30pm .
-We meet informally from 6pm on the verandah for byo snacks and drinks (only water bottles are allowed in hall and you are requested to please remove your shoes before entering the hall).
+Meetings start promptly at 6pm .
+We meet informally from 5:30pm on the verandah for byo snacks and drinks.
+If we meet in the hall you are requested to remove your shoes.

 About Byron Greens